itstush/Projects/README.md

 # Projects
-All th projects that I do should be added to this Repo.
+All the projects that I do should be added to this Repo.